awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ## Logging events with the AWS SDKs<a name="logging-data-events-with-the-AWS-SDKs"></a>

-Run the [GetEventSelectors](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_GetEventSelectors.html) operation to see whether your trail is logging data events for a trail\.
+Run the [GetEventSelectors](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_GetEventSelectors.html) operation to see whether your trail is logging data events\.
 You can configure your trails to log data events by running the [PutEventSelectors](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_PutEventSelectors.html) operation\.
 For more information, see the [AWS CloudTrail API Reference](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/)\.

+Run the [GetEventDataStore](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_GetEventDataStore.html) operation to see whether your event data store is logging data events\.
+You can configure your event data stores to include data events by running the [CreateEventDataStore](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_CreateEventDataStore.html) or [UpdateEventDataStore](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_UpdateEventDataStore.html) operations and specifying advanced event selectors\.
+For more information, see [Managing CloudTrail Lake by using the AWS CLI](query-lake-cli.md) and the [AWS CloudTrail API Reference](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/)\.

 ## Sending events to Amazon CloudWatch Logs<a name="sending-data-events-to-cloudwatch-logs"></a>